-School Direct (tuition fee) with The Pilgrim Partnership
+School Direct (tuition fee) with SAF Pilgrim Partnership

 Trainees following this route will work towards QTS (Qualified Teacher Status) and are supported to study towards a PGCE which is accredited by The University of Hertfordshire.
 Trainees will benefit from full access to the University library throughout the programme.
 This is all included in the overall training fees.
 Trainees have a more gradual introduction into teaching than those on the salaried route, complemented by school led and Teaching School based training.

-To find out more visit The Pilgrim Partnership website.
+To find out more visit SAF Pilgrim Partnership Pilgrim Partnership website.

 School Direct (salaried) with the University of Hertfordshire